 Welcome to the Schnell Lab

 The Schnell Lab is located in the Brehm Center for Diabetes Research at the University of Michigan Medical School.
 We combine chemical kinetics, mathematical, computational and statistical methods to develop standard-based approaches to measure the rates of biochemical reactions and distinguish their molecular mechanisms under physiological conditions.
 The lab primarily focuses on studying enzyme catalyzed reactions and aberrant protein aggregation reactions leading to pathological conditions.
 We also develop quantitative approaches to measure other phenomena in the biomedical sciences.

 In addition of our work in biometrology and chemometrics, the Schnell lab works on collaborative projects investigating complex biomedical systems comprising many interacting components, where modeling and theory may aid in the identification of the key mechanisms underlying the behavior of the system as a whole.

-Dr. Santiago Schnell, the principal investigator of the laboratory, is the interim chair of the Department of Molecular & Integrative Physiology, the John A. Jacquez Collegiate Professor of Physiology, and a Professor in the Department of Molecular & Integrative Physiology and Department of Computational Medicine & Bioinformatics at the University of Michigan Medical School.
+Dr. Santiago Schnell, the principal investigator of the laboratory, is the interim chair of the Department of Molecular & Integrative Physiology, the John A. Jacquez Collegiate Professor of Physiology, and a Professor in the Department of Molecular & Integrative Physiology, and Department of Computational Medicine & Bioinformatics at the University of Michigan Medical School.
 He is also a William K. Brehm Investigator at the Brehm Center for Diabetes Research.

 The work of our laboratory is sponsored by National Institute of Diabetes and Digestive and Kidney Diseases, National Institute of General Medical Sciences, Eunice Kennedy Shriver National Institute of Child Health and Human Development and the University of Michigan Protein Folding Diseases Initiative.
 We also receive support from Brehm Center for Diabetes Research, Department of Molecular & Integrative Physiology, Endowment for Basic Sciences' Computational Biology Initiative, University of Michigan Office of the Provost, and University of Michigan Medical School.